What’s in My Camera Bag?

 Spec for spec, there were differences, but the Fujifilm X-T2 beat it in terms of output every time.
 The colour rendition, the focus, the sharpness – the list goes on!
 And beyond that, the Fujifilm uses a standard memory card, not a specialist memory card such as the CFast or even Compact Flash, which would plug straight into the MacBook Pro I was using, which led to a simpler, quicker workflow.

-I also used a Sony a9 for a few months, which, I have to say, it is one of the best cameras I have ever used.
-It really was outstanding.
+I also used a Sony a9 for a few months, which, I have to say, is one of the best cameras I have ever used.
+It was outstanding.
 However, it has downsides, such as the price and size (lenses included), which means it doesn’t meet my travel needs, similar to the Canon R5, which I got my hands on for a weekend.

 To see the imagery from it, have a look at this post.
 It’s an excellent camera but has the same size, weight and price issues I don’t like.
 Weight is my biggest issue; it ruins my shooting experience.
 I’ve carried two full-frame DSLR cameras around for days, and it’s simply not a pleasant experience.
 That’s where the Fujifilm X Series comes into its own.
 Is the Fujifilm X Series the best travel photography gear you can buy?

-No… I don’t think there is such a thing as the ‘best travel photography gear’ because we all have different needs.
+No, I don’t think there is such a thing as the ‘best travel photography gear’ because we all have different needs.
 But the Fujifilm X Series meets mine.
 Since 2011, when I became a military photographer, I’ve shot on Nikon D2, D3, D4, D700, D800, Canon EOS-1D X Mark II, 5Ds, 5D Mark IV, R5 and Sony a9.
 Still, the Fujifilm X Series is about as close as I have found to be the most pleasant to use and carry while still being tough and able to produce quality results.

 Why you should consider the Fujifilm X Series as your travel photography gear